 It is this clear government vision about creating a digital nation and ensuring the business community is considered as a main actor in creating the well-being of its citizens that has created this wonderful success story.

-Estonian public sector is very supportive
+Estonian public service is very supportive

 Margus Tammeraja, president of the Association of Estonian Accountants (ERK), gave the audience a clear insight on how the public sector helped to support the economic growth of Estonia, from the very moment that Estonia became a free nation, up to now.